vjousse/vim-for-humans-book/rst/en/plugins.rst

 Searching files on disk: Ctrlp
 ==============================

 Here we will not search inside files like we did with Ack.
-We will rather search for files to open with |vim|.
-It can be very handy when you're working on a project where files are everywhere in the directory tree.
+Instead, we will search for files to open with |vim|.
+This can be very handy when you're working on a project where files are everywhere in the directory tree.

 As always, we will start by installing the plugin.
 For once, this plugin has a dedicated page that you will find here: http://kien.github.com/ctrlp.vim/.
 Scroll to the bottom to download the latest version in the "Direct Downloads" section.
 For the laziest, here is the direct link: http://github.com/kien/ctrlp.vim/zipball/master.
-Uncompress the archive in your ``~/.vim/bundle/`` directory, so that you get something like that:
+Uncompress the archive in your ``~/.vim/bundle/`` directory, so that you get something like this:

 .. code-block:: html